How to find what file system is running on my hard drive

 Determining file system in Windows 2000, XP, Vista, 7, and 8

-- In My Computer, Computer, or This PC, right-click the drive you want to view.
+- In My Computer, Computer, or This PC, right-click the drive you want to view and select Properties.

-- The Properties window should list the file system in the General tab.
+- The Properties window should list the file system on the General tab.
 As shown in the picture below, the file system of this computer is NTFS.

-Microsoft Windows 2000 and Windows XP users who administrative privileges can also see what file system is running on their computer by following the steps below.
+Microsoft Windows 2000 and Windows XP users with administrative privileges can also see what file system is running on their computer by following the steps below.

 - Open Administrative Tools (XP Professional users need to open Performance and Maintenance and then Administrative Tools).